AlexisFxValencia/VULCAN/README.md

 ## Compilation for Windows
+you need the compiled versions of SFML 2.5.1 and TGUI 0.9.5 for windows 64 bit.
+- put them in the lib folder.
+- replace the content of the CMakeLists by the content of CMakeLists_windows.
+- mkdir build && cd build
+- cmake ..
-you need the compiled versions of SFML 2.5.1 and TGUI 0.9.5 for windows 64 bit. put them in the lib folder. replace the content of the CMakeLists by the content of CMakeLists_windows. mkdir build && cd build cmake .. open the .sln file with visual studio (community 2022) and build a Release version.
-It should create a Release folder in the build folder. place the execut copy the content of the common folder ("input_files" and "themes") in build/Release copy the content of the bin folders of SFML and TGUI next to the executable (not with -d for the release version)
+- open the .sln file with visual studio (community 2022) and build a Release version.
+It should create a Release folder in the build folder.
+- copy the content of the common folder ("input_files" and "themes") inthe build/Release folder
+- copy the content of the bin folders of SFML and TGUI next to the executable (not with -d for the release version)